LoopieLLC/UbuntuVM/README.md

 Once you have done that you can follow this tutorial (https://blogs.oracle.com/oswald/importing-a-vdi-in-virtualbox) for importing the .vdi file into VirtualBox to create a new Ubuntu virtual machine.

-When you get to step 3 of the tutorial pick the option to use an existing hard disk and browse for the .vdi file that you unziped and then click "create"
+When you get to step 3 of the tutorial pick the option to use an existing hard disk and browse for the .vdi file that you unziped and then click "create".

+After you launch the virtual machine, a Ubuntu distribution will launch and you will be taken to a login screen.
+You will be prompted for a password.
+pswd: osboxes.org